Series: American Ninja Warrior

 - The Ace: Levi Meeuwenburg was the first competitor and has been to the actual course more than anyone.
 No one doubts that he'll make it and is generally a fan favorite both here and in Japan.

 - Cultural Translation: Despite the reality-show competition the only difference between the shows is that American Ninja Warrior has, well, American competitors.
+And the whole competition is more strength based than the Japanese version.

 - Filler: Some profiles.
 One particular example of filler was a two minute-long profile for someone who went out in three seconds.